vaadin/skeleton-starter-flow-spring/README.md

 If you want to run the application locally in the production mode, use `spring-boot:run -Pproduction` command instead.
 ### Running Integration Tests

 Integration tests are implemented using [Vaadin TestBench](https://vaadin.com/testbench).
 The tests take a few minutes to run and are therefore included in a separate Maven profile.
+We recommend running tests with a production build to minimize the chance of development time toolchains affecting test stability.
 To run the tests using Google Chrome, execute

-`mvn verify -Pit`
+`mvn verify -Pit -Pproduction`

 and make sure you have a valid TestBench license installed.
-If the tests fail because of an old Chrome Driver or you want to use a different browser, you'll need to update the `webdrivers.xml` file in the project root.

 Profile `it` adds the following parameters to run integration tests:
 ```sh